Subscribe to Pro or Enterprise plans to unlock this feature.

 Become a smarter investor today.

-This statistic highlights Alaska Air’s Passenger Revenue Breakdown fees from Q1 2017 onwards, split across Mileage Plan Passenger, Passenger Ancillary, and Passenger ticket revenue including ticket breakage and net of taxes and fees.
+This statistic highlights Alaska Air’s Passenger Revenue Breakdown fees, split across Mileage Plan Passenger, Passenger Ancillary, and Passenger ticket revenue including ticket breakage and net of taxes and fees.

 |Passenger Category||Q3 2020||Q2 2021||Q3 2021||Contribution in Q3 2021|